-Password managers fully encrypt the data you store within them, so a hacker would need your master key in order to access the contents of your account.
+Password managers fully encrypt the data you store within them, so a hacker would need your master key to access your account’s contents.
 And the most reputable companies store your master key locally, on your device, rather than in the cloud.
-What this means is that, even if a password manager company were hacked, your information would still be secure.
-The company itself doesn’t even know your master key, and because all the information in your account is encrypted, even leaking that data will be meaningless to anyone without that key.
-A hacker therefore needs both your key and your computer in order to break your account, which should be very difficult to accomplish together.
+This means that your information would still be secure even if a password manager company were hacked.
+The company itself doesn’t even know your master key.
+Because all the information in your account is encrypted, even leaking that data will be meaningless to anyone without that key.
+Therefore, a hacker needs both your key and your computer to break your account, which should be very difficult to accomplish together.

 Depending on how you look at it, the strength of password managers is also their inherent flaw.
-By using one of these applications, your security is entirely in your own hands.
-That’s great, if you’re responsible.
-But we humans are notoriously incompetent when it comes to our own cyber security–reusing passwords, connecting to unsecured public WiFi, leaving our devices unencrypted, and generally failing to think ahead.
+Using one of these applications means your security is entirely in your own hands.
+That’s great if you’re responsible.
+But we humans are notoriously incompetent regarding our cyber security–reusing passwords, connecting to unsecured public WiFi, leaving our devices unencrypted, and generally failing to think ahead.

 Password managers have their benefits and their drawbacks.
-They may be the most effective security tool you can use to maintain good and varied passwords.
-At the same time, the fact of putting all your eggs in one basket introduces all new concerns.
-No matter how you slice it, though, password managers beat using “123456”, or the same few passwords for all your accounts.
+They may be the most effective security tool for maintaining excellent and varied passwords.
+At the same time, putting all your eggs in one basket introduces all new concerns.
+No matter how you slice it, password managers beat using “123456” or the same few passwords for all your accounts.

 4. Change the default passwords on your devices

-The default username and password for your devices are merely placeholders, awaiting your change.
+Your device’s default username and password are merely placeholders awaiting your change.
 It’s information well-known to hackers, especially if you’re using popular brand products.
-By not setting your own password for your home network, for example, you open up the possibility that someone within range of your signal could hack in without any trouble.
+By not setting your password for your home network, for example, you open up the possibility that someone within range of your signal could hack in without any trouble.

 5. Try a passphrase

-You probably already have experience creating accounts on websites which require that your password pass certain conditions–combining uppercase and lowercase letters, numbers, symbols, etc. The goal, in setting such conditions, is to force users to not use too easy-to-guess passwords.
-The effect, too often, is that the passwords we do end up setting are rather difficult to memorize.
+You probably already have experience creating accounts on websites which require that your password pass certain conditions–combining uppercase and lowercase letters, numbers, symbols, etc. Setting such conditions is to force users not to use too easy-to-guess passwords.
+The effect, too often, is that the passwords we set are somewhat challenging to memorize.
 Was it…u7!erDc#2…or U7!ERdC#3?

 Why is this?
-Recall in section one above, the discussion on hashes and password cracking.
-The qualities that made for a difficult-to-guess password were: not commonly used, not based on any real world information, not otherwise logical, complicated and long.
+Recall in section one above the discussion on hashes and password cracking.
+The qualities that made for a difficult-to-guess password were: not commonly used, not based on any real-world information, not otherwise logical, complicated and lengthy.

 Websites ask for complicated passwords to discourage you from using one of those common passwords we so often opt for.
-But combining symbols with numbers and letters of different cases is more like a prompt, to entice you to get creative.
-Combining two different forms of characters is useful, but even more important is length.
-Brute force algorithms don’t understand English, they simply check hash values.
-As long as you didn’t go to Harvard, or work in the heating and cooling business, a passphrase like “harvard birthday belong cooling” is essentially un-crackable.
+But combining symbols with numbers and letters of different cases is more like a prompt to entice you to get creative.
+Combining two other forms of characters is useful, but even more important is length.
+Brute force algorithms don’t understand English; they simply check hash values.
+As long as you didn’t go to Harvard or work in the heating and cooling business, a passphrase like “harvard birthday belong cooling” is essentially un-crackable.

-For help coming up with a sufficiently random passphrase, you can use the site where we got ours from: Use A Passphrase.
+For help coming up with a sufficiently random passphrase, you can use the site where we got ours: Use A Passphrase.

 6. Use two-factor authentication for particularly sensitive accounts

-Two-factor authentication (2FA) adds an extra layer of security to your online account, either by asking you for the answer to a security question, or by sending you a one-time code via text or email every time you log in.
+Two-factor authentication (2FA) adds an extra layer of security to your online account, either by asking you for the answer to a security question or by sending you a one-time code via text or email every time you log in.
 Most products and services do not offer two-factor authentication because, frankly, most products and services aren’t worth it.
-On the other hand, particularly sensitive websites and devices–online banking portals, for example–often require it.
+On the other hand, susceptible websites and devices–online banking portals, for example–often require it.

-2FA is an added step that will take an extra few seconds of your time to complete, each time you log in to your account.
-However, in exchange for those seconds, you’re making a potential hacker’s job exponentially more difficult.
-Breaking into a website or cracking a password is one thing.
-Doing so, and then having to pass a second level of authentication, makes the job near impossible.
-That’s why, as an added guard for your most valuable information, two-factor authentication is always worth it in the end.
+2FA is an added step that will take an extra few seconds of your time to complete each time you log in to your account.
+However, you’re making a potential hacker’s job exponentially more difficult in exchange for those seconds.
+Breaking into a website or cracking smart home passwords is one thing.
+Doing so and then passing a second level of authentication makes the job near impossible.
+That’s why, as an added guard for your most valuable information, two-factor authentication is always worthwhile.

 By reaching this point of this article, you’ve positioned yourself (and your smart home) to be as internet-secure as any casual internet user can hope for.
-Still, the risk of hacks will always exist, and there will always be vulnerabilities out of your control.
-You can have the best passwords on the planet, but with the right hacker, or the wrong company, you might still fall victim to an attack.
-In fact, more people than are aware of it have already been exposed in multiple data breaches.
-HaveIBeenPwned is a website that compiles leaked data from major corporate hacks (the known ones, at least), and allows you to search for your personal email address within those records.
-Check it out–you may be using an online account right now that’s well-past compromised, without even knowing it.
+Still, the risk of hacks will always exist, and vulnerabilities will always be out of your control.
+You can have the best smart home passwords on the planet, but with the right hacker, or the wrong company, you might still fall victim to an attack.
+More people than are aware of it have already been exposed to multiple data breaches.
+HaveIBeenPwned is a website that compiles leaked data from major corporate hacks (the known ones, at least) and allows you to search for your email address within those records.
+Check it out–you may be using an online account right now that’s well-past compromised without even knowing it.
 And if your account is compromised, your password probably is too.